MinjieWan/C3HLM/README.md

 ## Citation
 If you use our codes and datasets for research, please cite our paper:

-Wang J, Wan M, Xu Y, et al. Underwater Image Restoration via Constrained Color Compensation and Background Light Color Space-based Haze-Line Model[J], 2024, 62: 1-15.
+Wang J, Wan M, Xu Y, et al. Underwater Image Restoration via Constrained Color Compensation and Background Light Color Space-based Haze-Line Model[J].
+IEEE Transactions on Geoscience and Remote Sensing, 2024, 62: 1-15.